Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-loops.md

 Any kind of loop can be inside any other kind of loop; we can have for-loops inside of while-loops, while-loops inside of for-loops, and they can be nested to any depth.
 The logic of the loops can vary; they can iterate over the same data, iterate over different data, or do something completely different!

-The key to understanding nested loops is seeing how many times each loop runs.
-We should confirm that an entire nested loop finishes before moving on to the next iteration.
+The key to nested loops is in understanding how many times each loop runs, and over what data.

 Let's look at an example of a nested loop and step through what the code does.

+### !callout-info

+## We Can Iterate Over Strings

-Callout: This example relies on knowing that strings are iterable; they are secretly sequences of characters!
+This example relies on knowing that strings are iterable; they are secretly sequences of characters!

+### !end-callout

 ``` python
 def map_character_frequency(words):